Paul Doumer

-Joseph Athanase Doumer, commonly known as Paul Doumer ([pɔl dumɛːʀ]; 22 March 1857 – 7 May 1932), was the president of France from 13 June 1931 until his assassination on 7 May 1932.
+Joseph Athanase Doumer, commonly known as Paul Doumer ([pɔl dumɛːʀ]; 22 March 1857 – 7 May 1932), was a French politician who served as the President of France from June 1931 until his assassination in May 1932.
+He is described as "the Father of French Indochina," and was seen as one of the most active and effective governors general of Indochina.